xtuml/bridgepoint/doc-bridgepoint/notes/10202_update_gps_welcome/10202_update_gps_welcome_int.md

 welcome plugin.
 4.3 Upon import of an OAL or MASL model, the user shall be provided a mechanism to set dialect specific workspace preferences.
+4.3.1 This mechanism shall be limited to importing quick start models from the welcome plugin and shall not extend to other import paths.

 ### 5. Work Required